perseus784/Vehicle_Collision_Prediction_Using_CNN-LSTMs/README.md

 * Carla 0.9.5 [[About Carla]](https://carla.org/)
 * [Carla Documentation and API usage](https://carla.readthedocs.io/en/latest/)

-***Intricate details of how the project was built at each step is explained here[], Why a certain thing is used or a design choice is made is clearly discussed and I would highly recommend reading it if you want to go deep about any aspect of the project.***
+***Intricate details of how the project was built at each step is explained [here](https://medium.com/@ipaar3/building-a-deep-learning-model-to-judge-if-you-are-at-risk-1c96f90d666c), Why a certain thing is used or a design choice is made is clearly discussed and I would highly recommend reading it if you want to go deep about any aspect of the project.***

 ## Data Collection
 <img align="right" src="media/dataset_structure.png" width="300" height="200">